This is the complete onboarding task flow for migrating PST (Portable Storage Table) files into Office 365 mailboxes.

 Optional: Prepare the Azure Environment

 - Estimate Azure storage costs.
 This step is optional, but is useful in order to provide the customer with storage costs ahead of time.
-For guidance, see Estimate Azure Storage costs for migrations.
+Read the Estimate Azure Storage costs for migrations article for more information.

 - Buy an Azure subscription (or use the free one-month trial, and be aware that this option is only viable if you are performing a very small migration).
-For guidance, see How do I buy an Azure subscription?
+Read the How do I buy an Azure subscription? article for more information.

-- Create an Azure BLOB container.
-Take note of the name of the BLOB to be entered in the Bucket Name field in the project advanced options.
-For guidance, see Best practices when crating an Azure container
+- Create an Azure Blob storage.
+Take note of the name of the Blob to be entered in the Bucket Name field in the project advanced options.
+Read the Best practices when creating an Azure container article for more information.

 Prepare Destination Office 365 Environment

 Note: If you have already completed a mailbox migration project against this Source environment, these steps will already have been completed.

 - Create an administrator account in Office 365 to be used for migration, or use the global admin account for the tenant.
-For guidance, see Create an Office 365 administrator account for migration.
+Read the Create an Office 365 administrator account for migration article for more information.

 - Set up accounts on Office 365 and assign licenses.
 These can be created in several ways: